-In the Bloodhound breed standard, the following are in the breed standard for good grooming:
+In the Bloodhound breed standard, the following are the breed standard for good grooming:

 1. Shoulder to shoulder height and reach: 36 in (91.44 cm) for males and 28 in (66.5 cm) for females.

-2. Long ears: Should not be curved or twisted Claws should be in good condition and clean and should not be too long.
+2. Long ears: Should not be curved or twisted.
+Claws should be in good condition, clean, and not too long.

-3. Bloodhound should stand well on its hind legs.
+3. Bloodhounds should stand well on their hind legs.